 Vanessa Edokpayi is an entrepreneur.
 At Spelman College, where she transferred after graduating from Guttman Community College, she won first place in a ten-day pitch competition: Spelpreneur.
 Vanessa and her colleagues are now working on developing a start-up—EVEN—which aims to manage the intensity of the forty-hour work week through promoting a healthy balance between work and personal life “so that the lines between the two aren’t blurred,” says Vanessa.

-Some of the skills that have been essential to the early success of Vanessa’s start-up—adaptability, team work, an enterprising mindset, and perseverance—were honed at Guttman.
+Some of the skills that have been essential to the early success of Vanessa’s start-up—adaptability, teamwork, an enterprising mindset, and perseverance—were honed at Guttman.
 “Teamwork and collaboration definitely aid in your development as a student at Guttman,” Vanessa says.
 “Much of your first year is based on working together with the people in your cohort.
 I don’t know if I would be who I was—who I am—without those first-year experiences.”

 Vanessa, who was born and raised in Mount Vernon, New York, and who went to high school at Cardinal Spellman High School in the Bronx, decided to attend Guttman after her plans to attend a four-year college fell through.
 “So I attended Guttman with the plan of transferring into a four-year college after two years.”